PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   TickCircuit, not a Guppy/QIS trace;
 - SLR also has an independent AST-to-Stim path.

+The proposed instruction pipeline supports native DEM construction from either a directly generated normalized TickCircuit or the normalized TickCircuit recovered from a Guppy/QIS trace.
+Each uses the same resolved measurement/detector/observable identities and records its schedule source.
-The proposed instruction pipeline should use the traced normalized TickCircuit for native DEM construction.
-Stim-circuit export from that same TickCircuit is a supported optional export and an important equivalence oracle, while Stim-compatible DEM text remains an export of the native DEM itself.
+Stim-circuit export from either TickCircuit is a supported optional export and an important equivalence oracle, while Stim-compatible DEM text remains an export of the native DEM itself.

 ## Measurement identity